moby/moby/docs/sources/use/puppet.rst

 Usage
 -----

-The module provides a puppet class for installing docker and two defined types for managing images and containers.
+The module provides a puppet class for installing Docker and two defined types for managing images and containers.

 Installation